-Historic Rugby will welcome an assortment of classic vehicles from around the region on Saturday, June 10 for its annual Benefit Classic Car Show.
-In addition, Historic Rugby will host a Street Fair featuring a spectrum of craft, antique, and gift vendors on Saturday and Sunday, June 9-10.
+Historic Rugby will welcome an assortment of classic vehicles from around the region on Saturday, June 10 for its annual Benefit Antique Car Show.
+In addition, Historic Rugby will host a Street Fair featuring a spectrum of craft, antique, and gift vendors on Saturday and Sunday, June 10-11.

-Car owners can pre-register their vehicles by calling 423 628-2441 or visiting http://www.historicrugby.org/classiccars18.
+Car owners can pre-register their vehicles by calling 423-628-2441 or visiting historicrugby.org.
 Owners not already registered can do so for a $10 fee the morning of the show, space permitting.

-“We have pictures showing the earliest cars in Rugby from about 1919, so next year we’ll be celebrating a century of motoring here on the Cumberland Plateau,” said John Hicks, an Historic Rugby resident and show organizer.
+“We have pictures showing the earliest cars in Rugby from about 1919, so we’re getting close to a century of motoring here on the Cumberland Plateau,” said John Hicks, a Historic Rugby resident and show organizer.

 Mr. Hicks said cars both domestic and foreign, ranging from Ford Models A and T to Chevy Corvettes and even street hotrods are all expected.
 Vehicles come from as far away as Knoxville, Chattanooga and Nashville, he noted.

-The event is a favorite with spectators, who mingle with the vehicles while enjoying the atmosphere of the village located at the southern edge of the Big South Fork National River and Recreation Area (Rugby has its own National Park Service Ranger Station).
-Showgoers will find food and drinks at Rugby’s Harrow Road Café, as well as with various vendors, and can participate in a 50/50 drawing to benefit non-profit Historic Rugby.
-Door prizes will be awarded to lucky car entrants in an early afternoon drawing.
+The event is a favorite with spectators, who mingle with the vehicles while enjoying the atmosphere of the village located at the southern edge of the Big South Fork national park.
+Showgoers will find food and drinks at Rugby’s newly-remodeled Harrow Road Café, as well as with various vendors, and can participate in a 50/50 drawing to benefit non-profit Historic Rugby.
+Door prizes will be awarded to lucky car entrants in a 2:30 p.m.
+EDT drawing.

 The Street Fair will focus on unique handmade crafts and other items that are native to Appalachia or the British Isles.
 Vendor reviews mean that items are of high quality and will be memorable gifts and keepsakes.
 For vendors who would like to participate, contact Jennie Chevalier at (423) 628-5166 (Thursday – Sunday) or David Mayfield at (423) 628-2441 or by emailing firstname.lastname@example.org.

 Rugby’s Visitor Centre will be open for personalized village historic tours, and the town’s unique shops, hiking trails, and other attractions will welcome browsers.
 Rugby also offers lodging in its historic buildings.
 To learn more, call 423-628-2441 or visit www.historicrugby.org.